NullVoxPopuli/website/content/2019-06-01-react-response--hot-loading.md

 <span id='hmr' />
 ## Hot module replacement

 There is a package called [ember-ast-hot-load](https://github.com/lifeart/ember-ast-hot-load) which will do all of the hot module replacement for us.
+This enables us to maintain the greater application state while we work on individual components.
+We don't need to wait for the entire app to rebuild, or the page to refresh.
+This greatly benefits our development feedback loop by reducing wait time.

 To install the package, we can run:

 ```bash
 yarn ember install ember-ast-hot-load